IrisDynamics/orcaSDK_tutorials/Tutorials/05_LogPosition/05_LogPosition.md

 ```
 	motor.set_kinematic_motion(
         0,     //The motion ID to be updated
-        50000, //The position that this motion should move to
+        50000, //The position that this motion should go toward
         1000,  //The time in milliseconds that the motion should take
         0,     //The delay in milliseconds after completing this motion before starting the next
         1,     //The motion shape (minimized power vs jerk)